docs-plus/docs.plus/README.md

 - [ep_sticky_attributes](https://github.com/JohnMcLear/ep_sticky_attributes)

 # 🚀 Prerequisites & Installation
 Prerequisites and installation are the same as Etherpad flow, follow this [link](https://github.com/ether/etherpad-lite#installation).
-The following commands will download the source code for docs.plus, install all prerequisites, and run the application:
+The following commands will download the source code for docs.plus, install all prerequisites, and run a local server from which Docs.plus can be accessed:

 ```bash
 # clone the project